muskanTaza/Dash.Readme-docs/docs/PAYOUTS/e-wallets/indonesia/gopay_idr.md

 > 📘 Note:
 >
 > The payout will fail if the **account_number** (mobile) does not match the wallet account details registered with the provider.
->
-> Display this message to users when collecting their wallet account number.

 ***